meteor-utilities/react-list-container/README.md

 A count of the *total number of documents* matching the query *on the server*.

-(Note: requires publishing a count with the same name as the publication using the [publish-counts](https://github.com/percolatestudio/publish-counts) package).
+(Note: will only be available if you're publishing a count with the same name as the publication using the [publish-counts](https://github.com/percolatestudio/publish-counts) package).

 ##### `hasMore` (boolean)